generalelectrix/pyenttec/README.md

 Support is included for setting various port parameters such as refresh rate and universe length.
-For certain applications (very fast strobe control, for exmaple) using a truncated universe with refresh_rate = 0 permits faster control.
+For certain applications (very fast strobe control, for example) using a truncated universe with refresh_rate = 0 permits faster control.

 This module started as bug fixes to the pySimpleDMX package.